 I am all about pumpkins this week of Thanksgiving!
-The materials and idea for this tutorial Embellish Pumpkins with Lace has been floating around in my head for at least a year now.
-I am so excited to share this project with you today because it turned out way better than even I had imagined!
-A CRAFT LOVE instead of a CRAFT FAIL – don’t you just love it when that happens?
+The idea for this tutorial Embellish Pumpkins with Lace has been floating around in my head for at least a year now.
+Do you ever have projects like that?
+Do you collect the materials and then find the time to complete them?
+Well, I have a TON of half-started projects that I am going to complete this year.
+I am so excited to share this project today because it turned out way better than even I had imagined!
+A CRAFT LOVE instead of a CRAFT FAIL – don't you just love it when that happens?
 I definitely do!

-Here’s what you need to embellish pumpkins with lace
+Here's what you need to embellish pumpkins with a lace doily:

 - Paper Mache Pumpkin

 - Americana Paints from DecoArt – Spiced Pumpkin, Jack-O-Lantern Orange, Burnt Orange, Hauser Light Green, Hauser Medium Green

 - Cardboard – scrap piece

 Here's how to embellish pumpkins with decorative lace: